pechyony/lane-detection/writeup.md

 </center>
 <br>

-C. We build histogram of the slopes of detected lines and find the most common range of slopes (e.g. (0.61,0.66)).
+**Step 3.** We build histogram of the slopes of detected lines and find the most common range of slopes (e.g. (0.61,0.66)).
 We use 3 bins for creating histograms.
 We remove all line segments with the slopes outside of the most common range of slopes.
 <br>
 <center>
 <img src="./writeup_images/left_slope_lines.jpg" width="427" height="240" />